 By Kevin Brockland, Principal Investment Officer

 Over 25 years we have considered thousands of potential investments in media companies.
-Out of all the applications and conversations we have had, we have invested in almost 400 projects with nearly 130 media companies.
+Out of all the applications and conversations we have had, we have invested in hundreds of projects with nearly well over 100 media companies.

 Each year we receive dozens of funding applications and recognize that fundraising is time consuming and stressful for any entrepreneur.
 Even though we may not be able to fund all applications, either due to our mission or investment criteria, we strive to make the application and evaluation process as smooth as possible, while also adding value to the entrepreneur through the questions we ask, even if ultimately we do not invest.
 This is why we strive to make even this initial process a value-add for all involved.